Rest Areas – General, State by State:

 “24 hour rest areas are not intended for camping and stopping is NOT to exceed more than 24 consecutive hours.”

-Ths is the “But” ..The major difference is that this apples ONLY to sites using the 24 Hour signage of which there are relatively few; most rest areas in WA are defined as “Rest Area” or “Parking/Stopping Bay” or “Information Bay” where no overnight stopping is allowed.
+This is the “But” ..The major difference is that this applies ONLY to sites using the 24 Hour signage of which there are relatively few; many rest areas in WA are defined as “Parking/Stopping Bay” or “Information Bay” where no overnight stopping is allowed.
 A change in usage in recent years now allows overnight stopping at those that are designated as a “Rest Area” even without the 24hour sign

 There are exceptions to this in more remote areas, for example on the Eyre Highway between Eucla and Norseman there are quite a number of “Rest Areas” suitable for RVs as opposed to the “Parking Bays” which are primarily for trucks (but not exclusively).
 The Parking Bays are just large flat gravels areas with easy access for large vehicles, the Rest Areas are tracks and smaller areas in the bushland; a look at any of these in Google Maps Satellite view easily shows this difference.